kydle711/password-manager/README.md

 ## Security
-This is a practice project, and has not reached a point yet where it is fully secure.
+This is a practice project, and is **NOT fully secure** yet.
 It is more secure than saving your info in plaintext, however the encryption key is stored alongside your local account database in a text file.
-Please do not rely on this program for storage of critical information
+Please **DO NOT** rely on this program for storage of critical information.